 The simple fact of the matter is that our furniture at home isn’t designed to keep us comfortable while working.
 Dining chairs aren’t comfortable to sit in for long periods, tables usually aren’t the right height, and doing work from bed isn’t actually as comfortable as you might imagine.

 If you are transitioning into working from home on a more permanent basis, it might be good to invest in furniture designed for the purpose.
 Combat the detrimental effects of sitting too long with a standing desk that will allow you to do work while standing up or sitting down.
+Combat the detrimental effects of sitting too long with a height adjustable desk australia that will allow you to do work while standing up or sitting down.
 Your spine will also appreciate the comfort that an ergonomic chair or cushion can provide while going through your daily responsibilities.
 For those who primarily use laptops rather than desktop computers, you may want to shop for a laptop stand.
 These can raise the keyboard to a more comfortable typing position, thus preventing strain on your wrists and hands.

 A Home Coffee Setup